clojure-emacs/inf-clojure/README.md

 whichever process buffer you want to use.

 You can use the helpful function `inf-clojure-set-repl`.
-If called in an inf-clojure repl buffer, it will assign that buffer as the current connection (`(setq inf-clojure-buffer (current-buffer)`).
-If you are not in an inf-clojure repl buffer, it will offer a choice of acceptable buffers to set as the repl buffer.
-If called with a prefix, it will always give the list even if you are currently in an acceptable repl buffer.
-Renaming buffers will greatly improve the functionality of this list; the list "project-1: clojure repl", "project-2: cljs repl" is far more understandable than "inf-clojure", "inf-clojure<2>".
+If called in an `inf-clojure` REPL buffer, it will assign that buffer as the current REPL (`(setq inf-clojure-buffer (current-buffer)`).
+If you are not in an `inf-clojure` REPL buffer, it will offer a choice of acceptable buffers to set as the REPL buffer.
+If called with a prefix, it will always give the list even if you are currently in an acceptable REPL buffer.

+**Tip:** Renaming buffers will greatly improve the functionality of this list; the list "project-1: clojure repl", "project-2: cljs repl" is far more understandable than "inf-clojure", "inf-clojure<2>".